What is the message? Perspectives on Visual Data Communication: Methodology

 \section{Methodology}

-We designed a multi-step methodology to investigate the following research questions in the context of climate change and pandemic visualizations in Scientific American: Which visualization types and characteristics are employed in the corpus and which messages do they convey?
-How do these messages and visualizations work together with, or in opposition to, textual elements?
-How are these visualizations made sense of and understood, considering the holistic lens described in Section \ref{sec:background}?
+We designed a multi-step exploratory methodology to investigate the following research questions regarding visualizations on climate change and pandemics in Scientific American: \begin{itemize} \item \textbf{Reader perspective:} How do readers form and articulate `messages' when engaging with data visualizations? \item \textbf{Chart perspective:} Which visualization types are used, which design characteristics and textual elements are present in the charts, and how do these relate to readers' sensemaking and the messages they articulate? \item \textbf{Producer perspective:} How do visualization producers conceptualize and plan messages during visualization design, and how do these intended messages relate to those articulated by readers? \end{itemize}

-Drawing on work in data visualization research, we first coded the characteristics of visualizations and text for 171 visualizations from 58 articles published over a 50 year time period.
-Taking the perspective of visualization readers, we interpreted these charts with and without textual elements and identified the main messages which these visualizations communicated to us.
-We documented our interaction processes in field notes to understand more about our own sensemaking efforts throughout coding and message writing.
-Finally, we conducted interviews with Scientific American staff to understand more about the creation of intended messages and their relation to visualization design.
-Figure \ref{fig:methods} provides an overview of our study design.

-This study is part of a project which has undergone ethical screening according to the guidelines of our institution and has been determined to be low-risk.
+To address these questions, a team of four authors analyzed 171 visualizations from 58 articles published in Scientific American over a 50-year period.
+We first interpreted these charts without textual elements, then with them, to identify and articulate the main messages they communicated to us, documenting our sensemaking throughout the interpretation process in field notes \textit{(reader perspective)}.
+Next, we coded the features of these visualizations to characterize the chart corpus and analyze the articulated messages in relation to chart design \textit{(chart perspective)}.
+Finally, we interviewed Scientific American staff to better understand the creation of intended messages and their relationship to visualization design \textit{(producer perspective)}. \autoref{fig:methods} provides an overview of our study design from those three perspectives: reader, chart, and producer.
+This study is part of a project that has undergone ethical review in accordance with our institution's guidelines and has been determined to be low risk.